bernardoseven/Sample-App/README.md

 attribute is present.
 Our user has name and email, so we are going to verify that both attribute's are present writting tests.

+Validations for format purposes, like that a given email have a valid email format will be done after.

+Regular Expressions Table:
+Expression	Meaning
+/\A[\w+\-.]+@[a-z\d\-.]+\.[a-z]+\z/i	full regex
+/	start of regex
+\A	match start of a string
+[\w+\-.]+	at least one word character, plus, hyphen, or dot
+@	literal “at sign”
+[a-z\d\-.]+	at least one letter, digit, hyphen, or dot
+\.	literal dot
+[a-z]+	at least one letter
+\z	match end of a string
+/	end of regex
+i	case-insensitive

+Uniqueness Validation:
+To enforce uniqueness of email addresses(so that we can use them as usrnames), we will be using the :unique option to the validates method.
+Despite all the method's writted to avoid user duplications, at the database level this could happen still.
+So we have to add an index to the database to enforce uniqueness at the database and user model level.
+We need to add new structure to the existing users migration, for that purpose, we need to create a migration directly using the migration generator. rails generate migration add_index_to_users_email, more steps are in the corresponding file.
+After the last step, we only have to migrate the database.

+If we run the tests again, them will fail due to the fixtures users.yml file, that contains sample data for the test database.
+At this point we can erase the content of this file, leaving the comment #empty (tests are now passing).

+Some databases doesn't support uppercase emails, so we have to downcase the emails before save them to the databse.
+This is done adding the before_save { self.email = email.downcase } method to the user model.
 **********************************
 * All the relevant information, comments and tecniques i'm learning about rails can be found
 * in application.html.erb, pages_controller_test.rb,